Top 20 Essential Travel Tech For Every Trip - Do You Have These?

 #15 PRIORITY PASS LOUNGE CARD

 There was a time at airports when I used to peep a look through the doors of lounges and marvel at how the other half lived.
-Well, now I’m in that other half, and you can be too with the Priority Pass lounge card.
+Well, now I’m in that other half, and you can be too, with the Priority Pass lounge card.

 #16 FOUNDERS CARD

 If you like discounts, then you’ll love Founders Card.
 It’s a club that gives you some seriously amazing pre-negotiated discounts and perks on all kinds of travel, lifestyle, and business benefits.
-For example, you can get instant Diamond status with Total Rewards which is amazing.
+For example, you can get instant Diamond status with Total Rewards (for Caesars group hotels and resorts) which is amazing.
 Every time I go to Vegas I get treated like royalty.
 You can also find discounts on flights with major airlines, as well as perks and status with hotel and car rental brands.
 In addition, there are many lifestyle discounts with companies including Audi, BMW, 1-800-Flowers, Entrepreneur Magazine, Cirque du Soleil, Reebok, SecondHouse, and many others.
 I mainly use the app when I travel because it’s so convenient, but the silver members card is beautifully made, and will definitely impress your travel buddies.

 #17 NETFLIX MEMBERSHIP

-If you’re one of those 23 people left in the world that doesn’t have a Netflix account, you should really think about it.
+If you’re one of the 23 people left in the world that doesn’t have a Netflix account, you should really think about it.
 I think Netflix has proven its staying power now, don’t worry.
 For all those times when you’re stuck in an airport with a long delay, or you’re spending the night in your hotel room with nothing much to do, it’s perfect. personally, I’m a big fan of some of their original series, as well the impressive range of documentaries.
 Did you know that you can also download a lot of the content on your device, so you don’t even need wifi access to watch anymore.

 #18 AMAZON PRIME VIDEO MEMBERSHIP